- 1 Step — Prepare for creating filters

 - Posts type gives an opportunity to display posts titles as the label of the filter options by filtering the related posts. (e.g. you have “Brands” post type and “Collections” post type listing grid.
 You can select the Posts > Brands to filter the posts of collections type by brands included.)

-If you have some filters and listing grids, products grids, etc. on the same page, you can use the Query ID option of the filter widget to specify which filter is applied to which widget.
-You need to input the ID for the listing or product grid in its Advanced settings > CSS ID field and then, duplicate it in the Query ID option of the filter widget.
+- Query ID.
+If you have some filters and listing grids, product grids, etc. on the same page, you can use this option of the filter widget to specify which filter is applied to which widget.
+You need to input the ID for the listing or product grid in its Advanced settings > CSS ID field and then, duplicate it in the Query ID option of the filter widget;

-Step 10 – After you have set all the options, click the Update button below and preview how the filter works.
+After you have set all the options, click the “Update” button below, and preview how the filter works.

 Well done!
 Now you know how to create a filter and apply it to the different post types using JetSmartFilters plugin.